 As you may know, hydrogen peroxide has widespread use, and it is one of the basic things in every medicine cabinet.
 But, every pet owner should know that medicines used by humans are, in most cases, not suitable for animals.

 If we are talking about using hydrogen peroxide on dogs, there are several situations in which it is safe to use it.
-This text is dedicated to all those who are in doubt when and how they can use this substance on their furry friend.
+This text is dedicated to all those who are in doubt about when and how they can use this substance on their furry friend.

 It is crucial to have prior knowledge when using any medication because you do not want to cause any adverse reaction or slow down your best friend’s healing process.